aoaoff0907/platformio-docs/frameworks/simba.rst

       - Description

     * - :ref:`platform_atmelavr`
-      - Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
-Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming
+      - Atmel AVR 8- and 32-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industrys most code-efficient architecture for C and assembly programming.

     * - :ref:`platform_atmelsam`
       - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.